fukatani/build-ml-pipeline-for-short-term-rental-prices/README.md

 at the end of the `hydra_options` specification), and try setting the parameter `modeling.max_tfidf_features` to 10, 15 and 30, and the `modeling.random_forest.max_features` to 0.1, 0.33, 0.5, 0.75, 1.

-HINT: if you don't remember the hydra syntax, you can take inspiration from this is example, where we vary two other parameters (this is NOT the solution to this step):
 ```bash
 > mlflow run . \
   -P steps=train_random_forest \